 The lawyer checks all registries to ensure that there are no outstanding liens/claims against the property or the vendor.

 - Prepares the Hypothecary Obligation (if the property is to be used as security for the loan).

 - Ensures that there are no outstanding taxes, dues and unregistered liens which could nullify the sale.

-- Pays all required stamp duties and charges on the sale of land to the
+- Pays all required stamp duties and charges on the sale of property.
+(Paid by Buyer)

 - Coordinates the sale transaction – ensuring that the vendor, on receipt of the money, signs the Deed of Sale.

 - Submits the Hypothecary Obligation to the Bankers for signature (if the property is to be used as security for the loan).

 - Registers the signed Deed of Sale and (if necessary), the Hypothecary Obligation (signed).

 - Delivers copies of the registered Deed of Sale to the purchaser and the Hypothecary Obligation to the Bank.